mal-lang/mal-toolbox-tutorial/tutorials/tutorial1/tutorial1.md

 `run_simulation` will return the path taken by each agent.

-To make it more interesting, we probably want to add TTCs to the simulations (time to compromise) and use some form of path finding.
-TODO.
+To make it more interesting, we can add TTCs to the simulations and use the TTCSoftMinAttacker policy for our attacker.

+We can also add a defender.

-See all resulting files in this directory.
+See the finished script in [simulate.py](simulate.py).